aristocratious/docusaurus-mvp/docs/approach/ai-coordination-layer.md

 - **Distributed benefit**: Value creation is shared among participants
 - **Long-term thinking**: Coordination patterns support sustainable relationships

-## Current State and Future Vision

-### Emerging Infrastructure

-Elements of coordination layers are emerging through:

-- **Open protocols**: Standards for data sharing and interoperability
-- **Distributed platforms**: Networks that enable cross-organizational collaboration
-- **AI agent frameworks**: Systems for autonomous coordination between organizations
-- **Cooperative technologies**: Tools designed for shared ownership and governance

-### Our Role in Development
+## Our Role in Development

-We support organizations in:

-- **Coordination readiness**: Preparing for participation in distributed networks
-- **Protocol adoption**: Implementing open standards for interoperability
-- **AI agent development**: Building organizational agents for external coordination
-- **Network participation**: Engaging effectively in regenerative coordination networks
+We help organizations prepare for participation in emerging coordination networks by implementing open standards for interoperability, building AI capabilities for external collaboration, and developing readiness for distributed, regenerative coordination that amplifies collective impact while preserving organizational sovereignty.

 ---